OSOceanAcoustics/echopype/docs/source/index.rst

-.. echopype documentation master file, created by sphinx-quickstart on Wed Feb 13 15:33:27 2019.
+OA.. echopype documentation master file, created by sphinx-quickstart on Wed Feb 13 15:33:27 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.